vfp9/intl/readme.md

 `IMPORT FROM` imports data from an external file format to create a new VFP table.

-**Internationalization Gotcha:** `AS nCodePage` specifies the code page of the imported file.
-VFP copies the contents of the imported file and, as it copies the data, automatically converts the data to the current VFP code page.
+**Internationalization Gotcha:** `AS nCodePage` specifies the 代码页 of the imported file.
+VFP copies the contents of the imported file and, as it copies the data, automatically converts the data to the current VFP 代码页.

-If you omit `AS nCodePage` and VFP cannot determine the code page of the imported file, VFP copies the contents of the imported file and, as it copies the data, automatically converts the data to the current Visual FoxPro code page.
-If you omit `AS nCodePage` and VFP can determine the code page of the imported file, VFP automatically converts the data in the imported file from the data's code page to the current VFP code page.
+If you omit `AS nCodePage` and VFP cannot determine the 代码页 of the imported file, VFP copies the contents of the imported file and, as it copies the data, automatically converts the data to the current Visual FoxPro 代码页.
+If you omit `AS nCodePage` and VFP can determine the 代码页 of the imported file, VFP automatically converts the data in the imported file from the data's 代码页 to the current VFP code page.

 ----